Here at Everything For Birds we have

 Have you considered the

-toxicity levels of minerals like Zinc & Lead in the cage you are
+toxicity levels of minerals like Zinc and Lead in the cage you are

 looking at?
 This is your #1 priority when shopping for a bird cage.